 The other side isn't immune either, as the game also has Impotent Rage, a parody of Captain Planet and the Planeteers and, more broadly, of the "limousine liberal" stereotype and liberal moralism in general.
 The eponymous protagonist's attempts to improve the world invariably make things worse, such as when his destruction of a factory owned by a Corrupt Corporate Executive (who wasn't really all that corrupt to begin with) puts the striking workers he was trying to help out of their jobs.

 Dumbing of Age: Joyce's favourite childhood show, Hymmal the Humming Hymnal, with messages like "All the good things we do are God working through us".
-Joyce shows Dorothy one episode of it, and even she can't enjoy it.
-Dorothy admits afterward that she was never going to enjoy it.
+Joyce shows atheist Dorothy one episode of it, and Dorothy admits afterward that she was never going to enjoy it.

 The Simpsons, with its broad satire of American pop culture, has parodied this trope on more than one occasion.